I have 16 years experience (and degree) in the field of early childhood education.

 Preschoolers enjoy eating with their friends and teachers at school.
 Let them choose their lunch bag and allow them to help you prepare their lunches the night before.
 Most teachers do sit with the children and often eat at the same time.
 If you want the teacher to put any uneaten food back in the bag, make sure your child knows this also.
 Unfortunately there is a lot of wasted food in a school setting.
 Only pack what you know your child will eat.

 School lunches can also be a terrible time of wasting plastic wrap, baggies, etc. Now they have convenient reusable sandwich containers and colorful plastic containers designed specifically for young children.
 Milk can be bought in small cartons or poured into a small thermos.
 Ice packs should be included!
 Teach your young child to help take care of the environment.
 Some parents like to include a fun note or a fun napkin.
-I am including links to other helpful sites about healthy foods for preschool children.
-Happy eating!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.